Ted Lasso “Two Aces” Spoilers Ahead

 Keeley comes in to check on Rebecca after the media calls her “old Rebecca,” and once again, this friendship proves that it is everything.
 It’s everything because it’s honest and it’s sincere, and it’s purely about the importance of a support system.
 The importance of knowing that together, they’re also two aces.

-Rebecca needed Keeley to be the one to break the news her because frankly, if it were anyone else, I have a hard time believing she’d burn the article if it didn’t come from someone whose support in her is so fervent.
+Rebecca needed Keeley to be the one to break the news to her because, frankly, if it were anyone else, I have a hard time believing she’d burn the article if it didn’t come from someone whose support in her is so fervent.

 The Transfer to Manchester